tedneward/Azgaarnoth/Races/Elves/Wood.md

 ```
 name = 'Wood'
+description = "***Wood Elf.*** Wood elves and high elves are, by this point in Azgaarnoth's history, fairly well intermixed and are found in most locations all across Azgaarnoth; at this point in their evolution, no non-elf can tell the difference between them."
 def level0(npc):
-  npc.description.append("***Subrace: Wood Elf.*** Wood elves and high elves are, by this point in Azgaarnoth's history, fairly well intermixed and are found in most locations all across Azgaarnoth; at this point in their evolution, no non-elf can tell the difference between them.")

   npc.WIS += 1

   npc.proficiencies.append("Longsword")